wijnen/webgame/tutorial/README.md

 user settings to addons and use the install from file button to install the newly created zip file.

+If you are using [vim](http://vim.org) as your text editor, you want to add this line to your .vimrc:

+    autocmd BufNewFile,BufRead *.gpy set filetype=python

+It will make vim recognize *.gpy files as python.

 # Introduction
 This tutorial teaches how to use Python-webgame through examples and excercises.
 Explanations are kept to a minimum.